Galaco/studiomodel/README.md

-This is a collection of parsers for different formats, it has no concept of the filesystem structure (theoretically different StudioModel components could be located in different folders)
+This is a collection of parsers for different formats, it has no concept of the filesystem structure (theoretically different StudioModel components could be located in different folders).

-##### Notice: this is very incomplete. vvd readers is stable; tested against CS:S and CS:GO. vtx reader is reliable,
+Tested against Counter Strike Source and Counter Strike Global Offensive

+#### Features

+* VVD reader is stable
-only for single LOD models. mdl loader is currently incomplete.
+* VTX reader is usable, only for single LOD models
+* MDL reader is usable, currently incomplete (some properties not populated)
+* PHY reader is usable, string data table is not supported yet